 Provide restaurants with artisanal lettuces and hard-to-find herbs.

-Very Local Greens serves farm-to-table restaurants in the Halifax area with high quality and unique greens all year round.
-In a part of the world known for harsh winters, chefs can’t get enough.
+Hammock Greens serves farm-to-table restaurants in the Miami area with high quality and unique greens all year round.
+Their signature 15 variety mix is so popular, there’s a waiting list!

 Supply grocery stores fresh produce year-round.